PanagiotisOikonomoy/Final-Project-CF/README.md

 Run the MyFinalApplication.

 Also you will need th Visual Studio.
-In the project directory, you can run: npm install react-scripts --save
+In the terminal, you can run:
+npm install react-scripts --save
 And after npm start